noddegazi/activity-gmod-x64/README.md

 > [!WARNING]
 > Chromium Framework x86-64 is necessary

-## To send message via hook you need to use this func
+## To send message via webhook you need to use this function

 ```lua
 MessagePush(string webhook_name, string msg, string webhook_url)